Invasion of Hanover (1757): Convention of Klosterzeven

 Frederick V King of Denmark was obligated by treaty to send troops to defend the Duchies of Bremen and Verden, both ruled in personal union with Britain and Hanover, if they were threatened by a foreign power.
 As he was eager to preserve his country's neutrality, he attempted to broker an agreement between the two commanders.
-Richelieu, not believing his army was in any condition to attack Klosterzeven, was receptive to the proposal as was Cumberland who was not optimistic about his own prospects.
+Richelieu, not believing that his army was in any condition to attack Klosterzeven, was receptive to the proposal, as was Cumberland, who was not optimistic about his own prospects.

-On 10 September at Klosterzeven the British and French signed the Convention of Klosterzeven which secured the immediate end of hostilities.
+On 10 September at Klosterzeven, the British and the French signed the Convention of Klosterzeven, which secured the immediate end of hostilities.
 The terms called for several conditions.
 The national contingents from Brunswick and Hesse would return to their homelands.
-Half the Hanoverian force would be interned at Stade, while the remainder were to withdraw across the River Elbe.
-Most of Hanover would be under French occupation, except for a demilitarised zone.
-The French would evacuate the Duchy of Bremen, provided the British withdrew their ships from the River Weser.
-However, a number of issues were left vague and poorly defined leading to later dispute and controversy.
-Following the convention the Army of Observation began to disperse, though they were not required to surrender their weapons.
-However some of the Hessians were forcibly disarmed by French troops, in apparent violation of the terms.
+Half of the Hanoverian force would be interned at Stade, and the remainder were to withdraw across the River Elbe.
+Most of Hanover would be under French occupation except for a demilitarised zone.
+The French would evacuate the Duchy of Bremen provided that the British withdrew their ships from the River Weser.
+However, a number of issues were left vague and poorly defined, which led to disputes and controversy.
+After the convention, the Army of Observation began to disperse though it was not required to surrender their weapons.
+However, some of the Hessians were forcibly disarmed by French troops in apparent violation of its terms.